npshep/alr.userscripts/office365/README.md

 layout of various sections of Microsoft Office 365.
 See the top of each script for how to configure its behaviour.

-- `apprail2header.js` moves the app rail from the left to the header region, replacing unwanted buttons in the header.
+- `apprail2header.js` moves Outlook's app rail from the left to the header region, replacing unwanted buttons in the header.
-- `apprail2footer.js` moves the app rail to bottom of the left-hand panel, where it was in previous versions of Outlook.
+- `apprail2footer.js` moves Outlook's app rail to bottom of the left-hand panel, where it was in previous versions of Outlook.
-- `apprail2none.js` removes the app rail altogether.
+- `apprail2none.js` removes Outlook's app rail altogether.
 - `disabletextsuggestions.js` disables the text suggestions widget that pops up in OneDrive's text editor.
+- `texteditorstatusbar.js` adds a status bar the OneDrive text editor (currently showing only the cursor position).

 I am not affiliated with Microsoft and all Microsoft trademarks remain the property of Microsoft.
 Microsoft is free to change its site at any time in such